Glycemic Index of Fresh Fig

 What is the glycemic index of Fresh Fig?

-Fresh Fig has a glycemic index (GI) of 35, which is classified as low GI.
-As a low GI food, Fresh Fig provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Fresh Fig has a glycemic index of 35, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Fresh Fig?